ArchKoder/sfdx-utils/README.md

     * Turn sfdx utilites into a python module.

-    * Add optimum comments to already existing code.
+    * Add optimum and precise comments to already existing code.